vtexdocs/dev-portal-content/docs/release-notes/react-app-dependencies.md

 Your app should function without any adverse side effects.

-However, statistical analysis tools may detect the updates that Toolbelt performed to your code and point out inconsistency errors based on the code used and the dependency's new version.
+However, statistical analysis tools may detect the updates that VTEX IO CLI performed to your code and point out inconsistency errors based on the code used and the dependency's new version.

 Whenever this happens, check the app's dependencies version and perform the necessary changes!

 ## What you need to do

-Let Toolbelt perform its magic for you.
-Just keep an eye out for any errors that may pop up due to the changes implemented by Toolbelt.
+Let VTEX IO CLI perform its magic for you.
+Just keep an eye out for any errors that may pop up due to the changes implemented by VTEX IO CLI.